 - They both have powerful motors.

 - The powerful motors have high torque.

 - They both have a spindle indexing of 24 points.

 - The Laguna has a 160mm bed, whereas the Jet has 170mm.

 - The Laguna operates in three-speed ranges, whereas the Jet has only a one-speed range.

 The two have a difference of 10 in price.
 They are slightly above 1,000.
 The difference is that the Jet 1221 is more affordable than the Laguna 1216.

-The Jet 1221 is the ideal model for users looking forward to saving a few bucks.
+The Jet 1221 is the ideal model for users who want to save a few euros.
 You can use it from both sides.
-Yet, it has a lower top speed compared to Laguna.
-The Laguna 1216 comes with more features than the Jet 1221.
-That explains the extra bucks you have to pay for it.
-It has a digital read-out, hardened steel tool rest, and a three-speed range, unlike the Jet 1221 that has one.
-You can add wheels to the model.
-Which one do you prefer?
+However, it has a lower top speed compared to Laguna.
+The Laguna 1216 has more features than the Jet lathe 1221, which explains the extra price you must pay.
+It has a digital readout, a hardened steel tool rest, and a three-speed range, unlike the Jet 1221, which has only one.
+You can add wheels to this model.
+Which model do you prefer?

 - Dewalt dw713 vs dws713 | Are These Miter Saws Similar Enough? - November 24, 2022